So you know what RPA is and what it can mean for you but how do you even start? A good process (and the one we use) looks as follows:

-First you need to identify what processes can be automated and what the impact of the automation is on your organization and employees.
+First, you need to identify what processes can be automated and what the impact of the automation is on your organization and employees.
 We usually start with listing repetitive tasks that are being done by employees in a list along with the frequency, time spent and importance of the task.
 Next we analyze the complexity of every task and estimate the implementation costs.
-Finally we sort the list based on maximum impact with minimum implementation cost.
+Finally, we sort the list based on maximum impact with minimum implementation cost.

 2. Design phase

-After we have identified which tasks will be automated, we carefully design the automations and a custom dashboard where you have an overview of all the information and KPI’s related to the automated tasks along with any other information that you deem useful.
+After, we have identified which tasks will be automated, we carefully design the automations and a custom dashboard where you have an overview of all the information and KPI’s related to the automated tasks along with any other information that you deem useful.
 This phase is to make sure that everything is clear about what will be done and that you have the tools to verify the performance.

 3. Implementation phase

-We get to work and implement the first processes, this phase can take anywhere from a few days to a few months depending on the specific tasks and processes that will be automated.
+Now, we get to work and implement the first processes, this phase can take anywhere from a few days to a few months depending on the specific tasks and processes that will be automated.
 During the implementation we test the automations extensively in a safe environment.